shousami7/real-estate-video-generator/VERTEX_AI_MIGRATION.md

 > ℹ️ **Model compatibility**
 >
-> Veo 3.0 Fast currently supports text-to-video generation only.
-Image/video
+> Veo 3.0 General (`veo-3.0-generate-001`) supports image/video conditioning.
-> conditioning automatically falls back to an older compatible model
+> If you override the model to Veo 3.0 Fast, image/video requests
-> (`veo-2.2`).
-You can override both the primary model and the fallback via the
+> transparently fall back to an image-capable model.
+You can override both the
-> `VEO_MODEL_OVERRIDE` and `VEO_IMAGE_MODEL_OVERRIDE` environment variables if
+> primary model and the fallback via the `VEO_MODEL_OVERRIDE` and
-> Google introduces new capabilities.
+> `VEO_IMAGE_MODEL_OVERRIDE` environment variables.

 ---